The eyes of our children

 Today, children’s glasses are considered cool and kids who wear them are no longer likely to become the targets of ridicule.

 Heroes in children’s novels have done a lot for kids who wear glasses.
 The days when children would stubbornly refuse to wear glasses are long gone.
 Children’s glasses are considered cool today and kids who wear them are no longer likely to become the targets of ridicule.
-One important thing to remember: frames for children’s glasses are customised for their individual needs.
+One important thing to remember: frames for children’s glasses are customized for their individual needs.
 On the top, the frame should not extend beyond the bottom edge of your child’s eyebrows.
 On the bottom, it should not touch your child’s cheek bones.
 On the side, make sure the glasses do not extend beyond the edges of the eyes.
 To make sure that the children’s glasses do not interfere with your child during play and other activities, the earpieces should be guided along the temples and should not leave too much of a clearance.
-Spectacles for children should be lightweight, sturdy and elastic.
+Eyeglasses for children should be lightweight, sturdy and elastic.
 Make absolutely certain that the frame does not cause discomfort, such as pressure.
 We do not have to tell you that a cool design makes all the difference!